sancon-simon/CSST106-4B/4B-SANCON-EXER2/4B-SANCON-EXER2-documentation.md

 plt.title("SIFT Keypoints")
 plt.show()
 ```

 ![image](https://github.com/user-attachments/assets/d512ec06-3f02-488b-a94f-4a4baaa1445f)

 ## Task 2: SURF Feature Extraction

+This Section includes conducting Feature Extraction utilizing SURF in here
+the openCV dependency was modified/updated to accomodate the use of SURF algorithm
+because SURF is not accesible with the standard opencv module

 ### 2.1 Updating OpenCV to make SURF work

 ```markdown